History of the EMC

 On June 4, 1960, the Evangel Church, Inc. in session at its Annual Conference voted to unite with the Evangelical Methodist Church and thus become a part of the California District.
 Formally known as the Evangelistic Tabernacles founded by Dr. William Kirby and Dr. Cornelius P. Haggard.
 The merger was approved by the Western Annual Conference of the Evangelical Methodist Church on June 22, 1960.
 Dr. Hamblen writes of this event in his autobiography of the advent of Dr. C. P. Haggard, “…I made it a matter of prayer that God would send a man who could take my place if anything should happen.
 At the Phoenix Conference as I was preparing to call the Conference to order, a tall, ruddy faced young man came in the front door.
 God spoke to my heart, ‘There comes your man.’
 I was not sure who he was, but I arose and went down the aisle.
 He reached out his big hand and greeted me and said, ‘I have come to join you.'” (pg.
 119) Dr. C. P. Haggard served as an Assistant General Superintendent, but declined to be the General Superintendent to serve Azusa Pacific College, now Azusa Pacific University.

 On July 4, 1962, the General Conference of the Evangelical Methodist Church voted to merge with the People’s Methodist Church.
-The merger was finalized by vote of the People’s Methodist Church at a subsequent conference in the summer of 1962.
+The merger was finalized by a vote of the People’s Methodist Church at a subsequent conference in the summer of 1962.
 Rev. J. Neal Anderson, General Superintendent of the People’s Methodist, was elected Superintendent of the Virginia-North Carolina District of the Evangelical Methodist Church.